ufal/npfl139/exam/questions.md

 - Define a Markov Decision Process, including the definition of a return.
 [5]

-- Describe how does a partially observable Markov decision process extend the Markov decision process and how is the agent altered.
+- Describe how a partially observable Markov decision process extend the Markov decision process and how is the agent altered.
 [5]

 - Define a value function, such that all expectations are over simple random